 That’s where the Pyle PLTTB8UI Classic Vinyl Turntable comes in.
 The look is right from the times: silver highlights amidst a pebbled “leather” looking vinyl.
 Take a whiff and you feel transported back to a simpler age when In-A-Gadda-Da-Vida was considered high art.
+You may want to compare this to the Symbol modern record player.

 Open the lid, which stays up through a locking tab, reveals the platter and tonearm.
 You’ll need to remove a small tab holding the tonearm down before using it — then you remove the plastic cover over the needle and you’re all set.
 There’s a ridiculously tiny tab inset next to the tonearm for changing the speed from 33 to 45 to 78: a set screw near the top right of the platter can be adjusted to alter the speed of the monitor should the record not sound up to snuff (this is also used to lock the platter for transportation).
 A slot on the front left holds a 45 adapter also.
 In general I don’t recommend playing 78’s because they’re hell on needles.
 But since you can digitally send them to a computer, a single play can be justified — it’s a fact that there are some 78’s that never have been duplicated on any other playable medias.

 Now let’s pause for a moment to consider what you need to do in order for the player to function optimally.
 As noted above, you need to check the 3 speed belt-driven motor — but first make sure the Pyle PLTTB8UI Classic Vinyl Turntable is even on the surface it is residing on.
 A spirit level will work fine here and if you have to wedge a piece of cardboard under an edge, so be it.
 Remember we’re dealing with analog here.
+For a modern record player, you can take a look at our Victrola vta 600b esp review.

 Now the best part of the “retro” design are the controls on the front.
 Nice shiny knobs to handle volume and bass and Balance.
 A standard headphone socket too.
 The USB port, which is always active, is on the front right for connecting to a computer — basically all the audio will travel through the cable and into whatever audio program is running (the free “Audacity” works on both Macs/PCS, for example).
 Next to the port are two toggle switches — one to turn on the player and the other to switch between the line input on the back (it’s called iPod/AUX, and the dock pulls out from the left side — once you’ve adjust the left speaker, duh).
 Toggle switches are fun.
+Want to check out a player with a vintage look and speakers that fold out?
+Open the ION audio air LP review.

 Looking at the back is dullsville: there’s that stereo audio input to let you use the turntable as an amplifier/speaker and the power input to juice up the player..